labordep/PharoGameye/README.md

 ## Installing

-To install PharoGameye on your Pharo image you can just execute the following script:
+To install PharoGameye on [Pharo](https://pharo.org/) you can just execute the following script in your Pharo image:

 ```smalltalk
 Metacello new